But which cheeses can I eat? Which are “taboo” and which are “allowed”?

 - Aged parmesan – any bacteria die during the ageing process.

 - Feta cheese is made from pasteurized milk.

-- Mozzarella, Ricotta, and Halloumi (newly packed) are risk-free as the milk is heated during the cooking.
+- Mozzarella, Ricotta, and Halloumi (newly packed) are risk-free as the milk is heated during cooking.
 Newly packed means that the product has not passed 2/3 of the time from the packaging date to the best-before-date.